gertrudaSK/py_programs/QR_generator/README.md

 # QR Code Generator

-This is simple program that generates QR Code for registration form.
-This is useful for business controlling the risk of COVID-19.
+This is the simple program that generates QR Code for registration form.
+It is useful for business controlling the risk of COVID-19.

 ## Run with virtualenv
 - Create a virtualenv folder `virtualenv -p python3 venv`